tjrein/clustering/README.txt

   * matplotlib.pyplot

   In the event that dependencies are not installed, I have provided a "requirements.txt" file.
-  To install dependencies, use type "pip3 install -r requirements.txt"
+  To install dependencies, type "pip3 install -r requirements.txt"

 ==== Files Included ====

   *read.py
-  *yaleface.zip
+  *yalefaces.zip
   *pca.py
-  *eigenface.py
+  *eigenfaces.py
   *kmeans.py